coral-xyz/anchor/docs/src/pages/docs/intro-to-solana.md

 }
 ```

-Take a moment to guess would happen if the user passed in a `from` account that was not owned by the system program!
+Take a moment to guess what would happen if the user passed in a `from` account that was not owned by the system program!

 ...